biofilos/ctdg_finder/manual/manual.md

 * **all_seqs.fa**, **all_seqs.fa.phr**, **all_seqs.pin**, and **all_seqs.fa.psq**: Blast database used to find potential paralogs.
 * **blasts/\*.json**: The blasts directory contains the results of an all vs. all blast search.
 Each of the JSON files contain all the queries from each species and the corresponding blast results.
 * **chromosomes.csv**: Table with chromosome annotations (species, chromosome name, taxID, GI, accession, assembly, length).
-* **genes_parsed**: Table with gene annotation for all species (accession, start coordinate, end coordinate, strand, chromosome, species, gene symbol, name, length).
+* **genes_parsed.csv**: Table with gene annotation for all species (accession, start coordinate, end coordinate, strand, chromosome, species, gene symbol, name, length).
 **IMPORTANT**: If a custom database is going to be used, every single annotation table, blast database and sequence file (all_seqs.fa) should have identical accession numbers, chromosome locations, etc. In addition, the json-parsed all vs. all blast and the blast database should be computed from `all_seqs.fa`, and `all_seqs.fa` should have a header for each sequence of the form:
 \>species_name|chromsome|accession|symbol|start|end|strand.
 Refer to `preprocessing.pdf` for a description of the procedure by which all these files were generated